Obama highlights climate agenda on tiny Midway

 - Obama looks to boost his climate agenda when he travels on to the Group of 20 summit in China

-(CNN)President Barack Obama ventures to the tiny Pacific speck of Midway Atoll on Thursday, taking in the newly expanded wildlife refuge there in an attempt to burnish his environmental legacy.
+(CNN)President Barack Obama ventured to the tiny Pacific speck of Midway Atoll on Thursday, taking in the newly expanded wildlife refuge in an attempt to burnish his environmental legacy.

 It's a remote destination for Air Force One -- the tiny dot of an island is a three-hour flight northwest of Honolulu, surrounded by a vast expanse of ocean.
 But the President hopes the trek will help underscore the efforts he's taken to preserve some of the world's threatened ecosystems.